bonitasoft/bonita-cloud-doc/md/FAQ.md

 <!-- #### Can I move my platform from one region to another?
 List again + it is possible to move -->

-### Which type of database does Bonita Cloud support ?
+### Which type of database does Bonita Cloud support?
 Bonita Cloud supports Postgre.

-### I already have a continuous delivery platform, can I use it with Bonita Cloud ?
+### I already have a continuous delivery platform, can I use it with Bonita Cloud?
 Yes.
 Thanks to our Bonita Cloud Continuous Delivery add-on you can use your pre-existing tools to manage Bonita Cloud.
 <!-- ## Monitoring
 ### Who is monitoring Bonita Cloud ?

 ## Security
-### How is Bonitasoft managing security for Bonita Cloud ? -->
+### How is Bonitasoft managing security for Bonita Cloud? -->